Arnold, Nottinghamshire: Building

 The town's most notable landmark is probably the Home Brewery office building in Daybrook.
 Dating from 1936, the current building is now officially known as 'Sir John Robinson House', houses more than 30000 sqft of Nottinghamshire County Council offices and has a total floor area of 41032 sqft.
 The entire site, including its 180-space car park, covers 1.89 acre and is located at the junction between the A60 (Mansfield Road) and Sir John Robinson Way.
 (Note: Sir John Robinson Way is a road built after the redevelopment of the brewery site following its 1996 closure and named in honour of its founder.)
-The three-storey, (Note: excluding the "very tall square tower", which provides a fourth storey, and including the "ancillary lower ground floor") Grade II listed building's architect was Thomas Cecil Howitt and the illuminated 'Home of the Best Ales' sign on the tower was altered to replace the word 'Ales' with the 'n' logo of the county council.
+The three-storey, (Note: excluding the "very tall square tower", which provides a fourth storey, and including the "ancillary lower ground floor") gade II listed building's architect was Thomas Cecil Howitt and the illuminated 'Home of the Best Ales' sign on the tower was altered to replace the word 'Ales' with the 'n' logo of the county council.
 An unusual frieze by sculptor Charles Doman along the front wall depicts groups of putti involved in the brewing of beer.
 Three designs are repeated in an ABCABC/CBACBA pattern.
 The reliefs are in a 2:3 proportion and are white casts.
 'A' depicts a drinking table; 'B' shows barrel-making; and 'C' illustrates the stirring of the brew—all allegories of the brewing process.
 The famed decorative ironwork gates and railings are contemporaneous and form part of the historic listing.